Evans leads Jaguar front-row lockout in Rome - Speedcafe.com

 The two Jaguar team-mates would meet in the Final, New Zealand’s Evans against Bird – with the two battling for the clean side of the grid for the Round 13 race.

-With Bird ninth in the standings, and Evans in fourth looking to capitalise as key rivals ahead on the points table, Cassidy and Wehrlein, missed out on the Duels, and leader Cassdiy was eliminated early – the result was critical for the driver’s championship.
+With Bird ninth in the standings, and Evans in fourth looking to capitalise as key rivals ahead on the points table, Cassidy and Wehrlein, missed out on the Duels, and leader Hughes was eliminated early – the result was critical for the driver’s championship.

 The Round 15 race starts at 15:03 local time/23:03 AEST Saturday July 15.